 On March 24, Darden announced that its R3 deadline, originally April 6, 2020, would become a rolling deadline until mid-July.
 The application will remain open until this date to enable applicants to submit missing elements of their application, Darden explained.

-Darden already accepts multiple standardized tests, and in these extraordinary circumstances, with widespread, global closures of test centers, we will accept undergraduate university entrance exam scores (SAT, ACT, etc) for consideration as part of our longstanding holistic admissions process.
+Darden already accepts multiple standardized tests.
+In these extraordinary circumstances, we will accept undergraduate university entrance exam scores (SAT, ACT, etc) for consideration as part of our longstanding holistic admissions process.

 Follow the link above for more updates on recommendation letters, testing, and the interview process.